tweksteen/burst/doc/http.rst

     Returns a specific attribute for all the requests.
 For instance, ``rs.extract("hostname")``.
-It will look up the argument in the request's attribute, URL paramaters, POST content, cookies, response attributes and response cookies, in this order.
+It will look up the argument in the request's attribute, URL parameters, POST content, cookies, response attributes and response cookies, in this order.
 If only the response should be looked up, set `from_response` to `True`.

   .. method:: ()

-    Make all the requests contained in the RequestSet only if they are all using the same host and port.
+    Send all the requests contained in the RequestSet.
+This call is only valid if the requests are all using the same host and port.
     An exception is raised if it is not the case.

   .. method:: cmp(i1, i2)